LaunchCodeEducation/lchs/src/chapters/modules/exercises.rst

 .. admonition:: Note

-   If your teacher added you to a :ref:`repl.it classroom <replit-classroom-assignments>` or a :ref:`Trinket course <trinket-course-assignments>`, complete the exercises there.
+   If your teacher added you to a :ref:`Trinket course <trinket-course-assignments>`, complete the exercises there.

-   If you are NOT enrolled in a repl.it classroom or Trinket course, use one of the following links to copy the starter code:
+   If you are NOT enrolled in a Trinket course, use one of the following links to copy the starter code:

    #.
 Open this `Trinket <https://trinket.io/python/a579c40c9f>`__ and *Remix*
       before getting started.